Location: Nektar’s Cauldron, Kra, and Rhokii Pass

 Still transfixed by The Ghast and not wanting to miss any of the action on the battlefields below – no matter how frustrating it was for him to watch – Gwar didn’t immediately answer when he received my summons (1).

 Eventually, however, The God of War could no longer stomach the debacle that was The War of the Ghast, and therefore begrudgingly came to Nektar’s Cauldron to answer my call.
-Gwar’s plan was obviously to take out his frustration on me (2) – complaining that the pitiful creatures I had created were making a mockery of his challenge to the Drokka – by doing so he might at least get some small amount of satisfaction – a fruit he had not tasted since this war began.
-Yet, even that was denied to him, for upon his arrival at my volcano home, Gwar was quickly seduced by Hekubuz before he even knew what hit him!
+Gwar’s plan was obviously to take out his frustration on me (2) – complaining that the pitiful creatures I had created were making a mockery of his challenge to the Drokka.
+By railing against me I guess he figured that he might at least get some small amount of satisfaction – a fruit he had not tasted since this war began.
+Yet, even that opportunity was denied to him — for upon his arrival at my volcano home, Gwar was quickly seduced by Hekubuz before he even knew what hit him!

 “Why, Nektar, you shouldn’t have,” Gwar sneered sarcastically.